-Because this usually comes first, investors most times pay close attention to this area to find out if a business is worth investing into or not.
-Hence this section should be very captivating to the reader and should exude the enthusiasm of the business plan writer.
+Because of the importance this section, it usually comes first.
+Investors pay close attention to it in order to find out if your business is worth investing in or not.
+Hence, this section should captivate the reader and exude the enthusiasm of the business plan writer.

-This contains the basic descriptions of your business highlighted through; the mission and vision statements, goals, your target market, you legal structure or ownership and the industry.
+This contains a basic description of your business highlighted through; the mission and vision statements, the goals, your target market, your legal structure or ownership, and the industry.

 Products and Services

-This section showcases the products and services on offer by the particular business and how these products and services solve particular needs.
+This section showcases the products and services offered and how they solve particular needs.
 This is usually presented from the client’s point of view.

 Also, it highlights the competitive advantages the business has over its competitors, and lastly the pricing structure of its products.

-The operational arena of this business venture is paramount here and covers such vital areas as production, quality control, location and the legal environment of the business.
-Also, the hired personnel, inventory, suppliers and the business’ credit policies are highlighted here.
+Information on general and specific business operations are important here.
+This section covers areas such as production, quality control, location and the legal environment of the business.
+The hired personnel, inventory, suppliers and the business’ credit policies are also highlighted this section.